Igalia/explainers/spell-check-custom-dictionary/README.md

 const wordObjects = wordData.map(p => new CustomWord(p.word));

-// Create the SpellCheckCustomDictionary instance. var customDict = new SpellCheckCustomDictionary();
+// Create the CustomDictionary instance. var customDict = new CustomDictionary();
-// Add language tag.
-customDict.lang = 'en-GB';

 // Assign the word objects to the dictionary instance.
 // The attribute is an ObservableArray. customDict.words = wordObjects;

+// Bind the dictionary to spellchecker.
+// With this binding, spellchecker will consult this dictionary during spell checking. var binding = new SpellCheckBinding();
+binding.bind(customDict);

 // Dynamically add or remove words in the dictionary. customDict.words.push(new CustomWord('Interop'));